-I am a DPhil Student in Psychiatry (supervised by Prof. Catherine Harmer and Prof. Philip Cowen) and a member of the Psychopharmacology and Emotion Research Laboratory (PERL) and the Oxford – Medical Research Council Doctoral Training Partnership.
+I am a DPhil candidate in Psychiatry (supervised by Prof. Catherine Harmer, Prof. Philip Cowen, and Prof. Michael Browning) and a member of the Psychopharmacology and Emotion Research Laboratory (PERL) and the Oxford – Medical Research Council Doctoral Training Partnership.

 I am interested in neurocognitive models of mood disorders and how they can explain important clinical features of depression, such as treatment effects, treatment resistance, or certain co-morbidities.
-My current research explores how novel and less established treatments for depression influence the processing of affective information.
-This includes non-pharmacological treatments, such as bright light exposure and specific mental exercises, as well as novel drug treatments.
+My current research explores how potential novel and less established treatments for depression influence the processing of affective information.
+This includes non-pharmacological treatments (such as bright light exposure and mental exercises), as well as drug treatments (such as pramipexole).

 I have a background in medicine as well as philosophy and cognitive science.
 I graduated from the Medical University of Vienna in 2015 as a medical doctor and subsequently went on to complete a master's degree in Mind, Language and Embodied Cognition at the University of Edinburgh (under the supervision of Prof. Andy Clark).

 Currently, I am a member of Somerville College.

 Kaltenboeck AK. and HARMER C., (2018), Brain and Neuroscience Advances

 Kaltenboeck A. et al, (2016), Neuropsychiatrie : Klinik, Diagnostik, Therapie und Rehabilitation : Organ der Gesellschaft Osterreichischer Nervenarzte und Psychiater, 30, 223 - 226

 The Importance of Metacognitive Functioning in Individuals at Ultra-High Risk for Psychosis - A Systematic Review

 Litvan Z. et al, (2016), EARLY INTERVENTION IN PSYCHIATRY, 10, 114 - 114